Migrating to Lock v11

 You have already migrated to Lock 11 but you still see this error in your logs:

 These deprecation notices most likely originate from a user visiting the Universal Login page directly without initiating the authentication flow from your app.
 This can happen if a user bookmarks the login page directly.
-If this happens after July 16, 2018 the user will not be able to log in.
+After August 6, 2018, these users will not be able to log in.

 Check out the Deprecation Error Reference for more information on deprecation related errors.